use autoreload because, by default, python will not re-import modules

 Model fine-tuning#

-Model fine-tuning is the process of taking a model that has already been pre-trained on some large, diverse task and then fine-tuning it to the task of interest.
+Model fine-tuning is the process of taking a model that has already been pre-trained on some large, diverse task and then doing a small amount of extra training (usually with a much smaller and more specific dataset) to adapt the model to a specific task of interest.
 This can lead to massive performance benefits for a given sample size.
 The closer the target task to the pre-training task, the better the transfer.
 However, one usually sees benefits even when the tasks are quite different (e.g. ImageNet -> Medical Ultrasound).

 To demonstrate, we will start with the previous notebook and swap in a pre-trained model.